nats-io/nats.deno/README.md

 iterator where you process messages in a loop until the subscription closes.

-NATS is payload agnostic, this means that payloads are `Uint8Arrays`.
+Subscriptions listen for messages on a subject.
+Messages are published to a subject.

-You can easily send JSON or strings by using a `StringCodec` or a `JSONCodec`, or create a Codec of your own that handles the type of your data as necessary.
+NATS messages are payload agnostic, this means that payloads are `Uint8Arrays`.
+You can easily send JSON or strings by using a `StringCodec` or a `JSONCodec`, or create a Codec of your own that handles the encoding or decoding of the data you are working with.

 ```typescript
 // import the connect function